 VG Alley (or Video Game Alley) [Map]

-After we got our deep beauty sleep (we sprinted to catch the last train trip the previous night), our first itinerary was to visit VG Alley (or Video Game Alley), near Yongsan-gu Station.
+After a well-deserved restful night’s sleep (we hurriedly caught the last train the previous evening), our first destination on the itinerary was VG Alley, also known as Video Game Alley, located near Yongsan-gu Station.

 콤콤오락실 (Comcom Recreation Room) [Map]

-As I roamed around the arcade place, I saw a couple of photos probably about a k-drama that featured the establishment, and some vintage-looking posters — the posters were still new but were painted with wood lacquer, thinner, or enamel paint so they captured a retro vibe.
+As I explored the arcade, I noticed a couple of photos featuring the establishment, possibly from a K-drama, as well as some vintage-looking posters.
+These posters, although new, were painted with wood lacquer, thinner, or enamel paint, giving them a charming retro vibe.

 Myeongdong Street-food [Map]

-So that just about covers our nearly-weeklong stay in Seoul.
-It was somewhat disappointing that the collaboration concert was canceled this year, but at least we got to spend most of our time chillin’ as an alternative.
+And with that, we conclude our nearly-weeklong adventure in Seoul.
+Although it was disappointing that the planned concert was canceled this year, we made the most of our time by simply enjoying the laid-back atmosphere and savoring the diverse street food offerings as an alternative.